Mohammad-Mirasadollahi/Splunk-Frozen-Retention-Policy/README.md

 ```
 service Splunk_Frozen_Policy status
    ```
 When the Splunk_Frozen_Policy_service.sh script is executed, a service named **Splunk_Frozen_Policy** will be created.
-This service runs the Splunk_Frozen_Retention_Policy.sh script every 24 hours to check frozen indexes and apply retention policies.
+This service runs the Splunk_Frozen_Retention_Policy.sh script every 24 hours to check frozen path and apply retention policies.
 If you want to modify 24 hours you must edit /etc/systemd/system/Splunk_Frozen_Policy.timer and change **OnUnitActiveSec** to what ever value you want.

 # Logging